 Breast Reduction Techniques

 The specific technique used for breast reduction surgery depends on how much excess skin and breast glandular tissue must be removed, and if the patient has overly enlarged areolas that must be reduced.

-During consultation, Dr. Breslow or Dr. Farkas evaluates the patient’s unique anatomy and listens to her aesthetic concerns before recommending an appropriate treatment option to satisfy her individual needs.
-Drs.
-Breslow and Farkas typically offer the following surgical approaches and corresponding incision patterns for breast reduction:
+During consultation, Dr. Breslow evaluates the patient’s unique anatomy and listens to her aesthetic concerns before recommending an appropriate treatment option to satisfy her individual needs.
+Dr. Breslow typically offers the following surgical approaches and corresponding incision patterns for breast reduction:

 - An “anchor” incision pattern — This approach to breast reduction surgery involves making three incisions, one placed around the outer circumference of the areola, a vertical incision that extends down the front of the breast, and a horizontal incision positioned beneath the natural breast fold.
 This approach is best for women who need an extensive degree of breast tissue and areola reduction.